 Applicants must be sponsored by a Fellow of the College recently involved in their training.
+In the UK, this is expected to be an educational supervisor.
 When this is impracticable, the head of the department in which the candidate is working can be the sponsor.

-Candidates must pay the correct examination fees through the College website before submitting an application
+Candidates must pay the correct examination fees through the College website at the same time as submitting an online application.
+It will not be possible to complete the online application form without making a payment.